nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * {{ icon_tip }} Recommended: Prioritize above finer aspects of features, for example, as must-have (to implement in {{ version_first }}) and nice-to-have (i.e., to implement in {{ version_first }} only if there is time)<br>
    %%e.g., you can decide one date format (to accept in user commands) as must-have and two other formats is nice-to-have.%%

-* **You are welcome to (but not required to) follow AB3** when defining the behavior of the new features %%e.g., use similar command formats, input validation rules, error message formats%%.
+* **You are welcome to (but not required to) follow AB3** when defining the behavior of the new features %%e.g., use similar command formats, input validation rules, error message formats%%.<br>
+  {{ icon_Q }} Should the feature specification include features already in AB3?<br>
+  Yes. <popover content="The AB3 does not have a feature spec covering those features (and the UG does not cover all details of a feature).
+Furthermore, the current behavior of those feature may not be an exact match for your proposed product.">Why?</popover> But you may copy-paste parts of the UG onto your feature spec if that helps.

 * **Ensure feature-fit**: While doing this, ensure the features written by each member fit together to form a cohesive product, and meet other grading criteria of the _product design_ aspect.
 This might require several rounds of refinement.
 You are encouraged to peer-review feature details written by other team members and refine the overall product design together.